OPEnSLab-OSU/SleepyNet/NetworkStandard.md

 * **Data Transmission**: The device sends it's payload using the *Data Transmission* packet format.
 The device then turns on the receiver to wait for a response.
 * **ACK/Reverse Data Transmission** The receiving router/coordinator sends an acknowledgement using the *ACK* format, or alternatively the *ACK with Data* packet format if upstream data is available for the device.
 If the router/coordinator sent upstream data to the device, the router/coordinator turns on it's receiver and waits for a response.
 * **ACK** If the device received upstream data, it send back a final *ACK* to the router/coordinator, and resumes sleep.

-In addition to it's transmission period, a router shall remain listening to the network during its end devices' time slots.
-A coordinator shall be awake at all times.

-The number of data transactions per refresh cycle shall be provided in the device configuration, in addition to a data transaction interval in milliseconds.
-Data transactions shall happen consecutively every interval until the limit has been reached or the next refresh transaction, and then shall idle or sleep if the transactions are finished early.
 #### Packet Format

 | Three-Bit Code | Packet Type |